-- complete and have an outcome (D, M, P or U) for all units within a valid combination - achieve the required units at pass or above shown in Section 2, and for the Extended Diploma achieve a minimum of 900 GLH at pass or above - achieve the minimum number of points at a grade threshold.
+- complete and have an outcome (D, M, P, N or U) for all units within a valid combination - achieve the required units at Pass or above shown in Section 2, and for the Extended Diploma achieve a minimum 900 GLH at Pass or above (or N or above in external units) - achieve the minimum number of points at a grade threshold.

 It is the responsibility of a centre to ensure that a correct unit combination is adhered to.
-Learners who do not pass all the required units shown in the structure will not achieve a qualification.
-For example, learners who have not passed the required external units or who have not taken enough optional units will not achieve that qualification even if they have enough points.
+Learners who do not achieve the required minimum grade (N or P) in units shown in the structure will not achieve a qualification.